Photograph of Latifa Multaqa from the archives of L’Orient-Le Jour.

 Latifa and Antoine married in 1959.
 At the same time, they and other fledging actors around Beirut also gathered around the young director Muneer Abou Debs, who had recently returned from Paris to form the Institute of Modern Acting in 1960.
 Though the Multaqas parted ways with Abou Debs only a year later due to differing views on methodology, the meeting set Lebanon’s experimental theater into motion.
 It was a starting point for many of the golden age’s pioneers.

-Excerpted from "The Art of Conveying Joy: The Late Latifa Multaqa on the Human Connection Between Actor and Audience”’ by Naomi Pham, scheduled to appear in the forthcoming Al Jadid, Vol. 28, No. 85, 2024.
+Excerpted from Naomi Pham's "The Art of Conveying Joy: The Late Latifa Multaqa on the Human Connection Between Actor and Audience,” which appeared in Al Jadid Magazine, Vol. 28, No. 85, 2024 and Inside Al Jadid Reports, No. 79, 2024.

 Copyright © 2024 AL JADID MAGAZINE